Close

 Transit and Special Cases

-Transit passengers staying under 24 hours without leaving the international transit area typically don't require visas.
+Transit passengers staying under 24 hours without leaving the international transit area typically do not require visas.
 However, verify with your airline as policies vary by airport.

-Diplomatic and official passport holders may have different requirements—consult relevant diplomatic missions.
+Diplomatic and official passport holders may have different requirements.
+Consult relevant diplomatic missions for specific information.

 Verify Your Status

 Visa policies change frequently.
-Always confirm current requirements through Vietnam's official immigration website or authorized visa services before booking travel, especially for business or extended stays.
+Always confirm current requirements through official government immigration websites or authorized visa services before booking travel, especially for business or extended stays.
+Travelers may be required to show proof of a return ticket or onward travel.

 03